FlowingCode/CommonsDemo/README.md

 The highlighted fragment is automatically scrolled into view.

 A fragment is highlighted either by calling `SourceCodeViewer.highlight(name)` or when hovering a component that has been configured with `SourceCodeViewer.highlightOnHover(component,name)`, where `name` is the name of the fragment. `SourceCodeViewer.highlight(null)` turn off the highlighting.
+`SourceCodeViewer.highlightOnClick` allows configuring a click listener that turns highlight on.

 In the source code, a fragment is delimited by `// begin-block name` and `// end-block` comments.
 Nested fragments are not supported.
 The `// begin-block` and `// end-block` comments are removed after post-processing.